jupita-io/ios/README.md

 This SDK is developed for iOS using Swift 5.4, and utilizes `URLSession` in order to create the required API call requests.
 This library will allow you to make the required `dump` API calls with Jupita.
 API call is made asynchronously, thus there are event listeners available to handle the API results.

 ## Overview
 Jupita is an API product that provides deep learning powered touchpoint analytics.
-Within the SDK documentation, `type` will simply refer to who is speaking. `type` 0 = `touchpoint`, and `type` 1 = `input`, although these labels are handled by the SDK.
+Within the SDK documentation, `type` refers to which user the utterance is from. `type` 0 = `touchpoint`, and `type` 1 = `input`, although these labels are handled by the SDK.

 The required parameters for the APIs include setting `type`, along with assigning an `touchpointID` + `inputID` to be passed - how this is structured or deployed is completely flexible and customizable.
 Please note when assigning the `touchpointID` that no data will be available for that particular touchpoint until the touchpoint has sent at least 1 utterance via the `dump` API.

 ## APIs
 There is one API within the Jupita product – `dump`:

-- `Dump` allows you to dump each communication utterance.
+- `dump` allows you to dump each communication utterance.

 ### Quickstart

 #### Step 1

 Right Click on project name in the `Project Navigator` pane and select `Add Files to` option.
 Select the SDK folder `Jupita.framework` and make sure to keep `Copy items if needed` selected while adding.
-Now, click on project name under the `Targets` and select  `General` tab.
+Then click on project name under the `Targets` and select  `General` tab.
 Go to `Frameworks, Libraries, and Embedded Content` section, verify the framework is added correctly and make sure `Embed & Sign` option is selected.

 #### Step 2